DataDog/documentation/content/en/developers/ide_integrations/visual_studio/_index.md

 1. In Visual Studio, go to Tools -> Options -> Datadog
 2. Click the **Sign In** button
-3. In the browser window that opens, select your site and organization, then authorize access to the platform
+3. In the browser window that opens, select your site and organization and authorize access to the platform.

 ### Link services